 I draw and paint on an iPad with an Apple Pencil or my fingers using a variety of drawing/painting apps; although, I still work in wood and clay as well. iPads are portable and versatile, require little set up, and there’s no clean up.
 They’re the perfect medium for what I do.
 I can quickly convert ideas into illustrations and share them or time-lapse videos of them on social media.
 I can also prepare the images for printing on metal, paper, and canvas surfaces in a variety of sizes.

 Paul Longo has lived a relatively unconventional life.
 In his youth, he plowed through dyslexia (before teachers had ever heard of it) and learned that there is, indeed, more than meets the eye.
 In college, he read Don Quijote in Spanish for the first time and discovered an interest in anthropology.
 He went on to complete 3 graduate degrees and has lived and worked in 7 countries and 9 states since then.
 Paul has taught anthropology, education, Spanish, research and evaluation methods, and ESL at 6 different universities.
-These days he teaches digital art to adults with developmental disabilities and workplace ESL to nonprofessional university employees.
+These days he teaches digital art to adults with developmental disabilities and non-credit ESL to adults at a local community college.

 Paul was also a Benedictine monk and lived in a monastery for nearly 8 years, until he met and married his wife.
 Together they were survivors of Hurricane Katrina as residents of New Orleans.
 But it was not until 2013, while living in a downtown loft in Des Moines, Iowa, that Paul complained to his wife, a CIO in higher education, about not having either a basement or a garage in which to make art.
 A few days later she gave Paul her old iPad with an installed drawing app and said, “here’s a studio for your lap.”
 Since then, not only have iPads become larger and more powerful, but the number of drawing and painting apps has increased and each one offers a unique set of features to create original artwork.
 Nowadays, Paul takes his "studio” everywhere he goes.